pandorabots-admin/docs/building-bots/tutorial-building-bots-on-the-pandorabots-platform.md

 To reset the bot's memory, which will clear any predicates stored about the current conversation, click on the refresh icon next to your bot's name on the top bar of the chat widget.

-###### The Clubhouse and `<sraix>`
+###### The Directory and `<sraix>`

 The `<sraix>` tag \(first introduced in the AIML 2.0 spec\) allows your bot to access the categories of another bot.
 The tag is very similar to `<srai>`, however, instead of searching your own bot for another category to match, it will search the bot you have specified in the attribute.

-You can use `<sraix>` to leverage the knowledge bases' of other bots in the Clubhouse, specifying them based on their botid \(username/botname\).
-If you have published your bot to the Clubhouse, and chosen to make your botid available,  other platform users may use `<sraix>` to link up with your bot.
+You can use `<sraix>` to leverage the knowledge bases' of other bots in the Directory, specifying them based on their botid \(username/botname\).
+If you have published your bot to the Directory, and chosen to make your botid available,  other platform users may use `<sraix>` to link up with your bot.

 Why is this useful?
 Imagine another platform user has created a bot that is an expert about anything related to coffee botid: unXXXXXXXX/coffeebot\).

-If this bot has been published to the Clubhouse, your bot can access its expertise \(contained in its AIML categories\) by sending it any input that relates to coffee:
+If this bot has been published to the Directory, your bot can access its expertise \(contained in its AIML categories\) by sending it any input that relates to coffee:

 ```
 <category>